tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.44.0-dev.1 =
+= 8.44.0-dev.2 =

-(2017/05/17) Added a new "Add Image to Content for Pin It" option for Pinterest in the General settings page.
+(2017/05/17) Added three new options for Pinterest in the General settings page.
 The Pinterest custom image in the Social Settings has been moved to the Structured Data / Schema Markup / Pinterest custom image.

 = 8.43.3 =